131alexx/start-automating/README.md

 scripts/delete-server.sh N
 ```
 where N is the number of the server you want to delete.
-You can algo use it without parameters to delete all servers
+You can algo use it without parameters to delete all servers:
 ```
 scripts/delete-server.sh
 ```